kchenturtles/PassionfruitKitchen/content/posts/rice-paper-roll.md

 | :--- | :--- |
 | <div><h2 style = "margin-top:1em; margin-bottom:0;" >Notes</h2></div>|   |

-This recipe is pescetarian.
+This recipe is pescetarian, dairy-free, and gluten-free.
 To make it vegetarian or vegan, you can use all vegetables as fillings!

 </div>
 </div>